Back to Dealing with Cold Sores articles

 What Does a Fever Blister on Your Lip Look Like?

 A fever blister on your lip will appear as a small area of red, inflamed skin that may feel sore.
-A blister will then form, and may break apart and weep clear liquid.
-After a few days, the fever blister will be covered by hard crusts or scabs.
-More than one blister is likely, with fever blisters often grouped together in patches.
-Fever blisters heal without leaving a scar.
+After a few days, blisters may break open, ooze and then crust over.2 More than one blister is likely, with fever blisters often grouped together in patches.1 Fever blisters may heal without leaving a scar.1

 Virus